OliviaWYQ/front-end-notes/Brazil.md

 brazil-build release
 ```

-## When Android configuration stuck on 0% and then fail
+## When Android configuring stucks on 0% and then fails

 ```
 cat ~/brazil-pkg-cache/s3proxy.config